-If you take a normal taxi then choose Bluebird taxis ( blue, surprisingly ), they’re known throughout Indonesia as a reliable metered taxi firm.
+If you take a normal taxi then choose Bluebird Taxis ( blue, surprisingly ), they’re known throughout Indonesia as a reliable metered taxi firm.

 Most people get in and out of Medan as quickly as possible.
 I always get a bus straight to Brastagi, the cool hill town south of Medan.

-Brastagi.
-A Cool Retreat on The Way to Ketambe
+Berastagi: A Cool Retreat on The Way to Ketambe

-Brastagi is a small town only 2-3 hours from Medan and breaks the journey to the park.
+Berastagi (Dutch – Brastagi) is a small town only 2-3 hours from Medan and breaks the journey to the park.

 The climate is cool which comes as a relief and you can climb the nearby volcano if you wish.